ucsc-cse-140/assignments/p4/README.md

 When on the red side, a red agent is a ghost.
 When crossing into enemy territory, the agent becomes a Pacman.

-By default, all games are run on the `defaultcapture` layout.
+By default, games are run on the `defaultcapture` layout.
 To test your agent on other layouts, use the `--layout` option.
 In particular, you can generate random layouts by specifying `RANDOM[seed]`.
 For example, `--layout RANDOM140` will use a map randomly generated with seed 140.